 3. Mittenwald, Germany

-It is the small settlement far from the tourist crowd, but at the same time rich with lively, historical monuments, where you can taste the best of German cuisine and admire the spectacular views of the snow-covered mountains.
-The Karwendel Alps located around the town makes this place an attractive destination for winter skiing and summer hiking.
+It is a small settlement far from the tourist crowd, but at the same time rich with lively, historical monuments, where you can taste the best of German cuisine and admire the spectacular views of the snow-covered mountains.
+The Karwendel Alps, located around the town, makes this place an attractive destination for winter skiing and summer hiking.

 It would be a lie if I said that I did not envy more than 7,500 lucky people living here.
 Mittenwald is one of the German cities that everyone should visit at least once in their life.
 The colourful architecture and paintings on houses as a work of art make the city so fascinating that it is hard not to fall in love with the city.
 Homes with hundreds of years of history are almost as modern as they were built yesterday and, most importantly, durable.
 If you are travelling here, definitely take the time to go to Altstadt or Old Town.
 Every street, especially the main road, Obermarkt, fully represents the timeless tradition.